bigbluebutton/bigbluebutton.github.io/index.md

   <a href="https://www.youtube.com/watch?feature=player_embedded&v=Q2tG2SS4gXA" target="_blank"><img src="https://img.youtube.com/vi/Q2tG2SS4gXA/0.jpg" alt="Overview of BigBlueButton 2.2 for moderators/presenters" width="480" height="360" border="10" /></a>
 </p>

-### Helping out the BigBlueButton project
+### Contributing to our project

-If you find our work helps you reach users online, spread the word to others by
+An easy way to contribute to our project is tell your peers about it.

-  * sending us a tweet at [@bigbluebutton](https://twitter.com/bigbluebutton),
+  * sending out a tweet at [@bigbluebutton](https://twitter.com/bigbluebutton)
-  * uploading a video on YouTube demonstrating how you are using BigBlueButton, or, if your a blogger,
+  * uploading a video on YouTube demonstrating how you are using BigBlueButton
-  * writing a blog post on your blog about BigBlueButton.
+  * writing a blog post on your blog about BigBlueButton

 We are passionate about making the worlds best open source web conferencing system for online learning.
 We enjoy reading about how others are benefiting from and building upon BigBlueButton.

+BigBlueButton welcomes contributions from others on the project, see [contributing to BigBlueButon](/support/faq.html#contributing-to-bigbluebutton).

 ---